Hosts and Symptoms

 Oaks (Quercus spp.)

-Infections by Phytophthora ramorum on oaks were originally called “Sudden Oak Death” because of the rapid (2 to 4 weeks) browning of leaves without an apparent prolonged period of visible decline.
-While this sudden browning may occur, death of the tree due to P. ramorum infection usually takes place after an extended period of disease and perhaps more than two years from the onset of infection.
-A number of other organisms tend to colonize oaks with P. ramorum infections, including ambrosia beetles (Monarthrum scutellare and M. dentiger), bark beetles (Pseudopityophthorus pubipennis), and a decay fungus, Hypoxylon thouarsianum.
-Though these attacks are secondary to the original P. ramorum infection, they act to further weaken the trunk and may hasten the death of the tree.
+Infections by Phytophthora ramorum on oaks were originally called “Sudden Oak Death” because of the apparent rapid (2 to 4 weeks) browning of leaves throughout the entire crown without a prolonged period of visible decline.
+While this sudden browning may occur, death of the tree due to P. ramorum infection usually takes place after an extended period of infection, estimated as more than two years.
+During that time, external symptoms may not be present or may be limited to slight, intermittent oozing that can be difficult to detect.
+A number of other organisms tend to colonize oaks with P. ramorum infections, including ambrosia beetles (Monarthrum scutellare and M. dentiger), bark beetles (Pseudopityophthorus pubipennis), and a decay fungus, Annulohypoxylon thouarsianum.
+Though these attacks are secondary to the original P. ramorum infection, they act to further weaken the trunk and may hasten tree mortality.

 Tanoak (Notholithocarpus densiflorus)